 The Goldman juniors knew what they were getting into, right?
 I mean, they had to.
 And this is where the noble suffering comes in.

 For decades, public accountants suffered through the long hours, short-handed teams, and unreasonable expectations because that’s what you do.
 You heard this from your professors, many of whom are just pimps for Big 4 firms whether they realize it or not.
 If you dared to speak out about any of it, you were shunned because what kind of pussy can’t hack 80 hours a week at the peak of busy season?

 Here’s the thing about that.
 Working long hours on an understaffed team doesn’t mean you’re any better at your job than the industry accountant clocking eight solid hours a day.
 Sure, there’s something to be said for thriving in less-than-ideal conditions but I’m here to tell you that there’s more to life than surviving another day.
 Your ability to eat shit day in and day out isn’t a soft skill to brag about.
-And right on cue, Corona-chan is here making more professionals realize that their unnecessary suffering is not only NOT noble but, frankly, pretty fucked up.
+With baseline stress at all-time highs and a deadly virus making everyone realize how short life is professionals are realizing that their unnecessary suffering is not only NOT noble but completely unnecessary.

 “Before the pandemic, work drinks and the ability to escape on snatches of annual leave made the relentless pace of work seem worthwhile,” one trainee lawyer recently told the Financial Times regarding unreasonable work-life balance these days.
 “Now, without the distractions of the perks and with more head space to consider our options, it’s increasingly obvious to some of us that we have made questionable life choices.”